-As a workplace performance expert, I’m always looking for ways individuals can excel in their careers.
+As a career coach, I’m always looking for ways individuals can excel in their careers.
 Professional development comes in many forms: online courses, membership associations, employee mentor programs, workshops, etc. But there is a way that will dramatically influence our career success, and it’s effortless: sleep.
 You could literally stop reading at tip number one, but I’ll show you a way to implement it at the end.
 Plus, we’re an ambitious crew, and the more we excel, the greater the path we pave for the generations that come after us.

 Renowned neurologist Kulreet Chaudhary, MD, refers to the best sleep hours as being between 10pm to 2 am.
 If you miss any sleep during this time, then fatigue may still be a factor regardless of how long you have slept.
 If you usually go to bed after 10pm, work your way up to the habit.
 I’ve found that it helps to focus on being in bed early the night before an important meeting, key work event, or crucial deadline.
 Sleeping helps our bodies regenerate and use some of the career development skills that make us successful in the workplace.
 In fact, neuroscientist Matthew Walker noted a study across four large American companies that showed the cost of sleep deprivation is up to $3,500 per employee, per year.
 So by being in bed early, you will save your employer money, be good to your body, and be more productive.
 It is a win-win for everyone!